Living in Scarborough

 As the largest town on the Yorkshire coast, Scarborough acts as a cultural hub for the area.

-For those in need of retail therapy, they will find everything from high street favourites to independent retailers, who are the real hidden gems of the town centre.
+For those in need of retail therapy, you can find everything from high street favourites to independent retailers and the real hidden gems of the town centre.

 Scarborough has a strong sporting heritage, showcased with a world-famous annual cricket festival that been taking place 1876.
 The town also plays host to: